Can I use an inkjet printer for sublimation? (Complete Beginner Guide)

 To print well with sublimation paper, your printer needs the right technology.

-Why You Can’t Use Regular Inkjet Ink
+2. Why can’t Use Regular Inkjet Ink?

 If you plan to use sublimation for printing, remember this: you cannot use regular ink.
 Sublimation ink is different from the ink used in a regular inkjet printer.
 Let’s explore why using regular ink and sublimation together is bad.

-▶ Sublimation Ink vs. Regular Ink: What’s the Difference?
+Sublimation Ink vs. Regular Ink: What’s the Difference?

-▶ Using Regular Ink Will Ruin Sublimation Results
+Using Regular Ink Will Ruin Sublimation Results

 If you try to use regular ink on sublimation paper, it won’t work.
 You’ll likely get blurry images, weak colours, or nothing after using the heat press.
 That’s because regular ink doesn’t stick to the material during sublimation transfer.